Japan Market Entry: Back Office Considerations for Companies Entering Japan

 Next, prepare articles of incorporation (teikan), which must be notarized by a Japanese notary.
 This requires appearing in person or appointing a representative with power of attorney.

-You'll deposit capital into a representative's personal bank account (before formal registration), then transfer funds to your corporate account once opened after registration.
+You will deposit capital into a representative's personal bank account (before formal registration), then transfer funds to your corporate account once opened after registration.

 The registration application is filed with the Legal Affairs Bureau (homukyoku) in your jurisdiction, including notarized articles, proof of capital deposit, director appointment documents, and various forms.
 Processing takes one to two weeks.